comsysto/eCharm/README.md

 ```bash
 alembic revision --autogenerate -m "your revision comment"
 ```

+# Testing

 ## Testdata import
-For running the script `testdata_import.py` you need the file `token_deepatlas.json` which is available in the same google drive folder (DeepAtlas account) as the testdata.
+For running the script `testdata_import.py` you need to be added as user to the API in Google Cloud and the Spreadsheet needs to be shared with the same user.

+## Metrics on test data
+Version 1 (weighted score):